Student block approved despite opposition

 Owners of 90-bed St Augustine's House, which was granted planning permission in 2010, recently asked for consent to use some of its rooms as hotel space because they were having trouble filling them with students.

-Manny Pisani, who chairs the Westcountry Landlords' Association, has previously warned that many of the student accommodation blocks being built in Plymouth risked become white elephants.
+Manny Pisani, who chairs the Westcountry Landlords' Association, has previously warned that many of the student accommodation blocks being built in Plymouth risked becoming white elephants.

 "Is there really a need for them?" he said.
 "The key thing is some students would prefer to be with their friends rather than in blocks.